- Family and Parenting»

 You can vary this activity by drawing a maze together.
 Tape it to a cookie sheet and use magnetic balls that you can manouever along the track with a magnetic wand underneath.
 This can keep your child occupied for some time.

-You can make this activity quite simply with some boards propped on some blocks and a few balls and matchbox cars.
+You can easily make this activity with some boards propped on blocks and a few balls and matchbox cars.

 You can also make a really exciting version with some vinyl moulding you can find in a hardware or building supply store.
 "Cove" (for ceiling trim) or "inside corner" about an inch and a half wide are what you need.
 Golf balls work great with the mouldings, but again you have to think of safety and judge whether they would be appropriate for your child.
 You can also use ping pong type balls or small rubber balls.
 (These "raceways" were suggested by a flyer from The Children's Museum in Boston.They suggest using the ping pong balls or rubber balls.)